 What is breast revision surgery?

-Breast revision surgery is a custom surgical procedure to resolve a problem that has arisen after breast augmentation.
+Breast revision surgery, or "breast augmentation revision" or "breast implant revision", is a custom surgical procedure to resolve a problem that has arisen after breast augmentation.
 In some cases, the patient is unhappy with the size, shape, or projection of the breasts, while in other cases, there are more serious aesthetic problems, such as one breast lower than the other, excess of scar tissue, ruptured implant, or a range of other potential issues.

 What is capsular contracture, and how does it happen?